 Buy foods low in pesticides and herbicides, or even better, buy organic.

-Buy organic and hormone free meats and dairy products.
+Buy organic and hormone-free meats and dairy products.

 EWG skin deep website or App is a good resource to help us identify xenoestrogens and other harmful chemicals in personal care products.
 Avoid chemicals with concerns of "Developmental and Reproductive Toxicity.” https://www.ewg.org/skindeep/

 Consume a well-balanced, anti-inflammatory diet.
-Avoid overconsuming animal meat and large size sea fish.
+Avoid overconsuming animal meat and large-size sea fish.

-A well-balanced diet can help provide necessary nutrients (e.g. B vitamins, vitamin C, amino acids, and magnesium) for liver’s detoxification pathways.
+A well-balanced diet can help provide necessary nutrients (e.g. B vitamins, vitamin C, amino acids, and magnesium) for the liver’s detoxification pathways.

 Xenoestrogen as well as other environmental toxins like heavy metals tend to bioaccumulate in larger size animals with longer life cycles.
-When we consume large amounts of meats like beef, pork, swordfish and shark, we also consume more environmental toxins, which will eventually affect our liver's health too.
+When we consume large amounts of meats like beef, pork, swordfish, and shark, we also consume more environmental toxins, which will eventually affect our liver's health too.

-Build a healthy gut microbiome by ensuring adequate fiber intake from the diet, avoiding high sugar and high fat diet, and addressing any underlying dysbiosis.
+Build a healthy gut microbiome by ensuring adequate fiber intake from the diet, avoiding high sugar and high-fat diet, and addressing any underlying dysbiosis.

 Reduce physical and mental emotional stress.